ChaosSearch Frequently Asked Questions

 aws --profile chaos_sumo --endpoint https://service.chaossearch.io/V1/ s3api get-object --bucket [bucket] --key [key] [outfile]

-As part of Elasticsearch support, the CHAOSSEARCH service initially supports the following text search functionality.
-Text search is supported both from an Elasticsearch REST based API as well as Kibana and Lucene syntax.
+As part of Elasticsearch support, the ChaosSearch service initially supports the following text search functionality.
+Text search is supported both from an Elasticsearch REST based API as well as OpenSearch Dashboards (DQL) and Lucene syntax, as well as SQL queries.
 The list will continue to grow as the service is built out:

 - Exact (i.e. term) match